 Support to victims of false allegations

-Daftmoo An odd name for the most active UK forum discussing false allegations of rape and other sexual offences
+Daftmoo An odd name for an older UK forum discussing false allegations of rape and other sexual offences.
+Requires registration.

 PAFAA/SOFAP People Against False Allegations of Abuse / Support Organisation for Falsely Accused People.
 Run by the knowledgeable campaigner, Helga Speck